What It's Like Living With Asperger's Syndrome (on the Autism Spectrum)

 What Are Signs of Asperger's Syndrome?

-Here are some signs that someone has Asperger's:
+Here are some signs that a person has Asperger's:

 - They have a hard time grasping the concept of non-verbal or semi-verbal communication (i.e. body language, sarcasm, subtext, and taking things literally that are meant as a figure of speech).